Exercise Solutions

 suppress all normal output

-2) Which cmp option would you use to skip initial bytes for comparison purposes?
+2) Which cmp option would you use to skip the initial bytes for comparison purposes?
 The below example requires you to skip the first two bytes.

 $ echo '1) apple' > x1.txt